sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/cluster-sensu.md

 ## Use an external etcd cluster

-To use Sensu with an external etcd cluster, you must have etcd 3.3.2 or newer.
+Using Sensu with an external etcd cluster requires etcd 3.3.2 or newer but is not compatible with etcd 3.4.0 or newer.
-To stand up an external etcd cluster, follow etcd's [clustering guide][2] using the same store configuration.
+Follow etcd's [clustering guide][2] using the same store configuration to stand up an external etcd cluster.

+To initialize a backend that uses etcd authentication, configure read and write access to the `/sensu.io/` key space for your users:

+{{< highlight shell >}}
+# Add the sensu user (you will receive an interactive prompt for the password)
+etcdctl user add sensu
+# Create a role
+etcdctl role add sensu_readwrite
+# Give that role permission to read and write under the /sensu.io/ keyspace
+etcdctl role grant-permission sensu_readwrite readwrite --from-key '/sensu.io/'
+# Grant the sensu user the role
+etcdctl user grant-role sensu sensu_readwrite
+{{< /highlight >}}

+To double-check that the grant is configured correctly, run:

+{{< highlight shell >}}
+/opt/etcd/etcdctl user get USERNAME --detail
+{{< /highlight >}}

+The output should be:

+{{< highlight shell >}}
+User: USERNAME

+Role sensu_readwrite
+KV Read:
+	[/sensu.io/, <open ended>
+KV Write:
+	[/sensu.io/, <open ended>
+{{< /highlight >}}

+Etcd does not enable authentication by default, so additional configuration may be needed before etcd will enforce these controls.
+See the [etcd operators documentation][12] for details.

-In this example, you will enable client-to-server and peer communication authentication [using self-signed TLS certificates][13].
-To start etcd for `backend-1` based on the [three-node configuration example][19]:
+To enable client-to-server and peer communication authentication [using self-signed TLS certificates][13], start etcd for `backend-1` based on the [three-node configuration example][19]:

 {{< code shell >}}
 etcd \